About.

 I received my Master's in Social Welfare with the University of California, Berkeley with a concentration in Community Mental Health.
 In other words, my studies and training focused on working within marginalized and disenfranchised communities.
 My clinical practicuums included placement with a wraparound program serving foster youth (9 - 24 y/o) and a public health clinic serving low-income adults living with HIV and/or Gender Dysphoria.

-• Provided individual therapy and partner/family support to nearly 300 minors and their families, adults and seniors struggling with Gender Dysphoria.
+• Provided individual therapy and partner/family support to 300+ community members (9+ years old) struggling with Gender Dysphoria.

-• Completed nearly 200 Gender Surgery Letters of Support that were successful in court approval, insurance authorization or appealing insurance denial.
+• Completed 200+ Gender Surgery Letters of Support that were successful in court approval, insurance authorization or appealing insurance denial.

-• Developed and facilitated over 200 specialty trainings for organizations, providers, para professionals and community members on accessing, navigating and providing Gender-Affirming Care.
+• Developed and facilitated 200+ gender specialty trainings for organizations, providers, para professionals and community members.

-• Provided clinical program development and management for a public health clinic serving over 1,000 low-income adults and seniors struggling with Gender Dysphoria.
+• Provided clinical program development and management for a public health clinic serving 1,000+ low-income adults and seniors struggling with Gender Dysphoria and seeking gender-affirming surgeries.

-• Collaborated with numerous gender surgeons on developing surgery access guidelines and best practices when serving public health and community mental health clients.
+• Collaborated with numerous gender surgeons on developing surgery access guidelines and best practices when serving community members on managed Medi-Cal insurance.

 • Collaborated with numerous insurance companies on developing and implementing Utilization Management guidelines for treating Gender Dysphoria and accessing gender-affirming care.